araobp/sensor-network/README.md

 ## I2C for bus connector

-I am also going to use DIN-rail housing with a bus connector for RasPi.
+I am also going to use DIN-rail housings with a bus connector for RasPi.

 ![arch2](https://docs.google.com/drawings/d/1PbKogx1trD3deEXCsBjhFhOSxsouPb-ITNwMbOb6nc0/pub?w=640&h=480)